intel/llvm/sycl/doc/SharedLibraries.md

 hash made out of device image used as input for the JIT compilation.
-In case when "main" image have imports information, device image hash should be created from all device images that are necessary to build it, i.e. hash out of "main" device image and set of 'SYCL_EXTERNAL'-only images that define all symbols imported by "main device image.
+In case when "main" image have imports information, device image hash should be created from all device images that are necessary to build it, i.e. hash out of "main" device image and set of images that define all symbols imported by "main" device image.

 ## Corner cases and limitations